Last updated on May 29th, 2024 at 10:02 pm

 tourists and locals san ignacio

-Yes.
-Belize is safe to visit except possibly for Belize city where you should take precautions like any other major city after dark .
-You may see news about Belize having a high crime rate or being placed on travel advisories by first world countries.
-The reason for this is the relatively small pocket of high crime in Belize City, which accounts for most of the crimes reported in the country.
-Safety is a major factor in deciding where to visit or live, and we will break down some of the information to help you make decisions about whether Belize is right for you by highlighting the following factors:
+Yes, Belize is generally a safe country to visit, except for some areas where travelers should take precautions, such as Belize City after dark.
+However, you may hear news about Belize having a high crime rate or being placed on travel advisories by first world countries.
+This is mainly due to a small pocket of high crime in Belize City, which accounts for most of the reported crimes in the country.

-A significant portion of violent crime is gang related.
-Due to high crime, travelers are advised to exercise caution while traveling to the south side of Belize City.
-Local police lack the resources and training to respond effectively to serious criminal incidents.
+When deciding whether to visit or live in Belize, safety is an important factor to consider.
+It’s important to note that a significant portion of violent crime is gang-related.
+Therefore, travelers are advised to exercise caution when traveling to the south side of Belize City.
+Moreover, local police may lack the resources and training to respond effectively to serious criminal incidents.

 Personal Safety In Belize

-Criminal activity including jewelry and purse snatching, pickpocketing, armed robbery, home invasions, assault and murder is a problem throughout Belize.
-Criminals often target tourists.
-Spiking of drinks have been reported, primarily targeting women.
-The majority of muggings occur in Belize City but are common in all districts, including tourist destinations such as San Pedro, Caye Caulker, Placencia and San Ignacio.
-Avoid dark alleys, do not hitchhike or accept lifts from strangers, keep valuables out of sight and be aware that wearing expensive jewellery could attract unwanted attention.
+Criminals in Belize engage in a range of criminal activities such as jewelry and purse snatching, pickpocketing, armed robbery, home invasions, assault, and homicide.
+Unfortunately, tourists are sometimes targeted by these criminals.
+Additionally, drinks being spiked have been reported, especially to target women.
+While most of these incidents occur in Belize City, they are prevalent throughout the country, including popular tourist destinations such as San Pedro, Caye Caulker, Placencia, and San Ignacio.
+To avoid becoming a victim, it is recommended to stay away from dark alleys, not to hitchhike or accept lifts from strangers, keep valuables out of sight, and avoid wearing expensive jewelry that could attract unwanted attention.
 If possible, travel in groups and use a qualified guide for trips off the beaten track.

 Are the taxis in Belize safe?